chelsejw/javascript-uno/project-post-mortem.md

 ### Code and Code Design
 What in my code and program design in the project would I do differently next time?

 The way I wrote/render my HTML card elements.
-Cause there are a lot of div layers for one card, and I didn't know how to kinda save the structure as a variable (like components in React), I ended up writing a ton of doc.createElements.
+There are multiple div layers for one card, and I didn't know how to save the whole chunk as a variable (like components in React), I ended up writing a ton of doc.createElements.

 ```